juanferrer/session-reports/campaigns/_heroes_for_ghosts/sessions/session-32.md

 Back in the bank, we opened the northwest vault.
 Top secret item, apparently.

-This is what was written on the first code: “When an orb of power is placed in the vault of air the first may be lost but the second shall be safe.”
+This is what was written on the first code: "When an orb of power is placed in the vault of air the first may be lost but the second shall be safe."
-The second one says: “When one of two is retrieved from the vault of air an abundance of caution may lead to destruction and twenty two despair.”
+The second one says: "When one of two is retrieved from the vault of air an abundance of caution may lead to destruction and twenty two despair."

 RIP inquired about Sachem to the warforged.
 He was guided by someone that was not a warforged.